Undiscovered Horizons: Urumqi to Lhasa

 Afterwards, enjoy some free time to wander through the streets of Lhasa at your leisure, soaking up the vibrant atmosphere and immersing yourself in the rich culture and charm of this picturesque city.

-Day 12: Lhasa, Tibet
+Day 12: Lhasa, Xizang

-On our second full day in Lhasa, we delve deeper into the spiritual heart of Tibet, beginning with a visit to the revered Jokhang Temple, a sacred 13th-century shrine that stands as the spiritual epicenter for Tibetans.
+On our second full day in Lhasa, we delve deeper into the spiritual heart of Xizang, beginning with a visit to the revered Jokhang Temple, a sacred 13th-century shrine that stands as the spiritual epicenter for Tibetans.
 This ancient temple, rich with devotion and history, draws countless pilgrims who journey here from across the region.
 We will also explore the vibrant Barkhor Market, the oldest market in Lhasa, where the rhythmic footsteps of pilgrims tracing their way around the temple blend with the lively hum of traders offering traditional crafts and wares.

 For lunch, we’ll savor authentic Tibetan flavors while enjoying the enchanting sounds of traditional folk music.

 In the afternoon, we embark on a tour of the iconic Potala Palace, a monumental 17th-century masterpiece and former seat of the Tibetan Government.
 Once the winter residence of the Dalai Lama, this awe-inspiring palace dominates the Lhasa skyline with its towering walls and intricate architecture.
-Set atop the Marpo Ri Hill, rising 130 meters above the valley floor and extending a further 170 meters skyward, the Potala Palace is one of the world’s most magnificent architectural wonders, offering breathtaking views and an extraordinary glimpse into Tibet’s regal and religious past.
+Set atop the Marpo Ri Hill, rising 130 meters above the valley floor and extending a further 170 meters skyward, the Potala Palace is one of the world’s most magnificent architectural wonders, offering breathtaking views and an extraordinary glimpse into Xizang’s regal and religious past.

 We’ll conclude this unforgettable day with a farewell dinner, a fitting tribute to the incredible experiences shared on this journey.